 It is expected that applicants have their own health insurance valid in the United States.
 The University is not responsible for medical expenses incurred by participants during the program.

-Diana Cordova - Academic Director; Clinical Professor of Executive Education; Academic Director of the Kellogg Executive Leadership Institute (KELI)
+Diana Cordova - Academic Director; Clinical Professor and Managing Director of Executive Education

 Fred Harburg - Academic Director; Clinical Professor of Executive Education

-Robert Hughes - Academic Director; Clinical Assistant Professor of Executive Education, Senior Program Director of Executive Education
+Robert Hughes - Academic Director; Clinical Assistant Professor of Executive Education, Managing Director of Executive Education

 Stephen Alltop - Senior Lecturer, Conducting and Ensembles

 Robert Apatoff - Clinical Professor of Executive Education and Executive Director, Kellogg Executive Leadership Institute

 Sally Blount - Michael L. Nemmers Professor of Strategy

 Michelle L. Buck - Clinical Professor of Leadership, Kellogg School of Management

 Timothy Feddersen - Wendell Hobbs Professor of Managerial Politics; Professor of Managerial Economics & Decision Sciences